nadia-hazem/tdl/README.md

 We start with the task form that is just an input and a submit button followed by 2 empty divs to receive dispatched fetched data, by task status.

-As for connection/inscription forms, we have a php file traitement.php to deal with actions on submit :
+As for connection/inscription forms, we have a php file traitement.php to deal with actions on submit of new task :

 ```php
 <?php